Frequently Asked Questions

 Quintillion’s mission is to connect more Alaskans to each other and the rest of the world through our fiber-based broadband network.
 Quintillion’s Arctic broadband network can boost connectivity and cloud services for business, government, military, and satellite ground station operations.

 By 2025, we will have connected most rural Alaskans to each other and the rest of the world.
-We will connect three continents and lead the Arctic connection to space through a high-latitude data acquisition site on American soil.
+Not only will we connect three continents, but we will also lead the Arctic connection to space through a high-latitude data acquisition site on American soil.

 In short: In Alaska, Out from Alaska, and Up from Alaska.